scmcclelland/daycent-global-analysis-SSP370/README.md

-Code for analyses and figures in "Soil, emissions, and yield: Managing for climate and production goals on croplands".
+Code for analyses and figures in "Managing for climate and production goals on croplands".
 Please refer to 'code-overview-file.Rmd' to navigate /r and scripts.
 This file is necessary to correctly set-up the R project.

 All data are available from Zenodo.